Darfur Divestment; ERS

 (17) It is the prerogative and desire of the State, in respect to investment resources in its control and to the extent reasonable, with due consideration for, among other things, return on investment, on behalf of itself and its investment beneficiaries, not to participate in an ownership or capital-providing capacity with entities that provide significant practical support for genocide, including certain non-United States companies presently doing business in Sudan;

 (18) It is the judgment of the legislature that this Act should remain in effect only insofar as it continues to be consistent with, and does not unduly interfere with, the foreign policy of the United States as determined by the federal government; and

 (19) It is the judgment of this legislature that mandatory divestment of public funds from certain companies is a measure that should be employed sparingly and judiciously.
 A Congressional and presidential declaration of genocide satisfies this high threshold.

-SECTION 2.
-Definitions.
-As used herein, the following definitions shall apply:
+§ -1 Definitions.
+As used in this chapter, the following definitions shall apply: